secure-vote/tokenvote/Docs/DataStructs.md

 a 256 bit integer with some special properties.

-BBFarms will usually start counting ballots from some offset, like 100.
-This gives us a little play to do anything with lower number ballots (something special) if we need.

-Only the last 48 bits (6 bytes) of the `ballotId` are reserved for _internal_ use, though.
+The last 224 bits (28 bytes) of the `ballotId` are reserved for the internal ballotId lookup within the BBFarm.
-The 32 bits (4 bytes) immediately above that are used as a _namespace_ for the BBFarm.
+The first 32 bits (4 bytes) are used as a _namespace_ for the BBFarm.
-This let's us know which BBFarm holds a ballot via a `ballotId` without doing any lookups (provided we know what the namespace means).
+The namespace let's us know which BBFarm holds a ballot via a `ballotId` without doing any lookups (provided we know what the namespace means).

+Using 224 bits for the internal ballotId means we can base it off a hash securely (useful for interacting with external data sources).

-**For this reason it's important than any BBFarm uses a mask to zero out anything other than the last 48 bits when doing lookups.**
+**For this reason it's important than any BBFarm uses a mask to zero out anything other than the last 224 bits when doing lookups.**

-The 176 remaining bits are unallocated.

-When looking up ballots, do something like `ballots[ballotId & BALLOT_ID_MASK]` or `ballots[uint48(ballotId)]`.
+When looking up ballots, do something like `ballots[ballotId & BALLOT_ID_MASK]` or `ballots[uint224(ballotId)]`.

 ### Submission